Unifying Summary Statistic Selection for Approximate Bayesian Computation: Experiments

-We consider three experiments to compare different methods for extracting summaries from varied datasets: A benchmark model with i.i.d. observations and tractable likelihood in \cref{sec:benchmark}, a population genetics model with data comprising candidate summaries in \cref{sec:population-genetics}, and a model of growing trees in \cref{sec:tree}.
-We first discuss the overarching approach for consistently evaluating summary extraction methods on qualitatively different datasets and subsequently consider each experiment in depth.
+We consider three experiments to compare methods for extracting summaries: A benchmark model with i.i.d. observations and tractable likelihood in \cref{sec:benchmark}, a population genetics model with data comprising candidate summaries in \cref{sec:population-genetics}, and a model of growing trees in \cref{sec:tree}.
+We first discuss the approach for consistently evaluating summary extraction methods and subsequently consider each experiment in depth.

-For subset selection methods (such as minimising the CPE in \cref{sec:nunes}) and simple projections (such as linear posterior mean estimation in \cref{sec:bayes-risk} or PLS in \cref{sec:further-methods}), we evaluated candidate summaries that were supplied to each algorithm to extract the most informative summaries.
+For subset selection methods (such as minimizing the CPE in \cref{sec:nunes}) and simple projections (such as linear posterior mean estimation in \cref{sec:bayes-risk}), we evaluated candidate summaries that were supplied to each algorithm.
 For more flexible nonlinear posterior mean estimation, we developed experiment-specific neural compressors $t:\mathbb{D}\rightarrow \mathbb{R}^q$ to compress the raw data $z\in\mathbb{D}$ to $q$ low-dimensional summaries.
-The networks were trained by minimising the quadratic loss in \cref{eq:quadratic-loss}.
+The networks were trained by minimizing the quadratic loss in \cref{eq:quadratic-loss}.